QUICK SUMMARY:

 Imagine someone clicks on your client’s blog article and finds the article so interesting and informative that they end up reading the entire thing, spending seven minutes (or more) on the page before exiting.

-Under Universal Analytics’s old definition of bounce rate, that session would be considered a bounce since they didn’t click to another page or otherwise interact with the page at all.
+Under Universal Analytics’ old definition of bounce rate, that session would have been considered a bounce since they didn’t click to another page or otherwise interact with the page at all.
 But counting that as a bounce doesn’t paint an accurate picture of average session duration or user engagement.

 Meanwhile, under GA4’s new bounce rate definition, that same exact session would count as an “engaged session” (because the visitor spent over 10 seconds on the page), which means it wouldn’t count as a bounce, making the GA4 bounce rate calculation a more accurate measure of engagement.